hubbleprotocol/hubble-public-api/README.md

 # 🛰 Hubble Public API

-Hubble Public API is a TypeScript API that serves public data of the Hubble Protocol.
+Hubble Public API is a TypeScript API (express) that serves public data of the Hubble Protocol.

 ## Development

 ### Local API Setup
 You will need to use [npm](https://www.npmjs.com/) to install the dependencies.
-You will also need to install [Netlify CLI](https://docs.netlify.com/cli/get-started/) to run and debug locally.

 We are using private nodes without rate limit for fetching mainnet-beta and devnet chain data.
 You will have to add an `.env` file in the root of this repository with the correct environment variables inside.